illiyaz/Verireceipt/GEO_AWARE_CLASSIFICATION.md

 3. UNKNOWN is a first-class state, not a failure
 4. Penalize only after corroboration
 5. Human review beats false positives
+6. Gate missing-field penalties behind geo/doc confidence
+7. Emit audit evidence when gating is applied (so you can debug false positives fast)

 These rules exist to prevent overconfidence on short, noisy, or foreign receipts.